-Set forth below is biographical information as of March 1, 2007, for the nominees and each person whose term of office as a director will continue after the Annual Meeting.
+Set forth below is biographical information as of March 1, 2010, for the nominees and each person whose term of office as a director will continue after the Annual Meeting.
 There are no family relationships among our executive officers or directors.

-Name Age Position(s) Held with Vical Director Since Robert H. Campbell 69 Director December 2003 R. Gordon Douglas, M.D.
-72 Chairman of the Board May 1999 Gary A. Lyons 55 Director March 1997 Robert C. Merton, Ph.D.
-62 Director March 2002 Vijay B. Samant 54 Director, President and Chief Executive Officer November 2000
+Name Age Position(s) Held with Vical Director Since Robert H. Campbell 72 Director December 2003 R. Gordon Douglas, M.D.
+75 Chairman of the Board May 1999 Gary A. Lyons 58 Director March 1997 Robert C. Merton, Ph.D.
+65 Director March 2002 Vijay B. Samant 57 Director, President and Chief Executive Officer November 2000

-Nominees for Election for a Three-Year Term Expiring at the 2010 Annual Meeting
+Nominees for Election for a Three-Year Term Expiring at the 2013 Annual Meeting

 Robert H. Campbell held various positions with Sunoco, Inc., a publicly traded petroleum refiner and chemicals manufacturer, for 40 years through June 2000, including President, Chief Executive Officer and Chairman of the Board.
 In 1999, while Mr. Campbell was Chairman of Sunoco, the company won the "Board Excellence Award" from Spencer Stuart and the Wharton School of Business of the University of Pennsylvania.
 In 2001, Mr. Campbell was named one of "Corporate America's Outstanding Directors" by the editors of "Corporate Alert."
 In addition, he was invited to testify as an expert on corporate governance issues in May 2002, before the U.S. Senate Permanent Subcommittee on Investigations in the hearings on Enron Corp. and Arthur Andersen LLP.
-Mr. Campbell serves as a member of the board of directors of CIGNA Corporation, an employee benefits company, Hershey Foods Corp., a consumer food products manufacturer and distributor, and The Pew Charitable Trusts, a charitable foundation.
+Mr. Campbell served as a member of the Board of Directors of CIGNA Corporation, an employee benefits company, from 1992 through March 2010.
+Mr. Campbell also served as a member of the Board of Directors of The Hershey's Company, a chocolate and sugar confectionery company, from 1995 through March 2007.
+Mr. Campbell received a bachelor's degree in chemical engineering with honors from Princeton University, a master's degree in chemical engineering from Carnegie Mellon University and a master's degree in management through the Sloan Fellows program at the Massachusetts Institute of Technology.